Abdul Rashid Ghazi: Siege of Lal Masjid and assassination

 On the morning of 10 July 2007, Prime Minister Shujaat Hussain declared that negotiations with Ghazi had failed, the military then ordered its 78th Paratrooper Brigade, 111th Infantry Brigade and the Special Service Group (SSG) to storm the mosque.
 However according to Fazlur Rehman Khalil, a mediator who met with Ghazi in the final hours of the siege, Ghazi was amenable to a peaceful settlement and that he had persuaded him to agree to the government's demands, culminating in a five-point agenda to end the standoff.
 Khalil further claimed that Ghazi had agreed to surrender and accepted a peace deal and according to him the military operation proceeded despite this agreement, resulting in Ghazi's death.
 Jamaat-e-Islami (JI)'s central leadership, which had also engaged in negotiations with Ghazi, stated that a peace accord was reached whereby Ghazi expressed his willingness to surrender to authorities.
+Mufti Naeem, one of the mediators and the head of Jamia Binoria, also stated that Ghazi had agreed to the government's demands and was preparing to depart the mosque complex when the military operation commenced.
+Naeem claimed, "We had succeeded in brokering an agreement and everything was agreed upon.
+We were staying at a house near the Lal Masjid when a military officer approached us and asked us to leave the place in 15 minutes.
+Soon we heard that the operation had formally been launched."
+In a 2013 appearance on Capital Talk with Hamid Mir, Prime Minister Shujaat Hussain later admitted that the negotiations had, in fact, been successful.
+He stated he was then forced to hold a press conference claiming they had failed.

 In a last interview with Geo TV during the operation, Ghazi, who was hunkered down in the mosque was quoted as saying: "The government is using full force.
 This is naked aggression ... my murder is certain now.".

 The Pakistan Ministry of Interior and Inter-Services Public Relations reported that he was killed on 10 July 2007 during Operation Sunrise.
-They further reported that during the final standoff, Ghazi's sister-in-law, Umme Hassan, who was present with him, was arrested. however his mother and nephew, Hassan Ghazi (the son of his elder brother), were killed.
+They further reported that during the final standoff, Ghazi's sister-in-law, Umme Hassan, who was present with him, was arrested. however his mother and nephew, Hassan Ghazi (Note: The son of his elder brother, Abdul Aziz and Umme Hassan), were killed.

-On 11 July 2007, Ghazi's brother, Abdul Aziz, led Ghazi's funeral at their native village of Basti-Abdullah with a large number of people from all the provinces of the country in attendance.